cfaqiri/codechallenge/README.md

 PostgreSQL is required to accommodate the DecimalFields used in this project.
 SQLite3 does not support this model field.

 # Assumptions
+Beyond the assumptions already outlined in requirements in the link above, the API assumes that:
+- Users have been created (for authentication and permissions purposes)
-Beyond the assumptions already outlined in requirements in the link above, the API assumes that job groups have been created in the database in advance of uploading a csv file.
+- Job groups have been created in the database in advance of uploading a csv file.

 # Installation
 1. Clone the repository